MicrosoftDocs/VBA-Docs/api/Access.Report.FormatCount.md

 Under some circumstances, Microsoft Access formats a section more than once.
 For example, you might design a report in which the **[KeepTogether](Access.Section.KeepTogether.md)** property for the detail section is set to Yes.
 When Microsoft Access reaches the bottom of a page, it formats the current detail section once to see if it will fit.
 If it doesn't fit, Microsoft Access moves to the next page and formats the detail section again.
 In this case, the setting for the **FormatCount** property for the detail section is 2 because it was formatted twice before it was printed.

-You can use the **FormatCount** property to ensure that an operation that affects formatting gets executed only once for a section.
+Use the **FormatCount** property to ensure that an operation that affects formatting gets executed only once for a section.

 ## Example